 Disclosure: this post contains affiliate links, which means I may receive a commission if you click a link and purchase something at no extra cost to you.
 Please check out our policies page for more details.

 This is a big one, and one that has a lot of people turning back around and walking away.
 But how much money can cloth diapers save, and is it worth the hassle?

-Cloth diapering.
 In essence, it sounds nice.
 It saves you a ton of money on disposable diapers and saves the environment.

 On the other hand, you are reusing diapers.
 You are touching pee and poo.
 You are praying your wash cycle did its job.